• Skip to primary navigation

 Because English belongs to the Germanic language family, it will be easier to learn if your first language is akin to Dutch or German.

-Learning English, on the other hand, would be tough if you spoke Japanese.
+On the other hand, learning English would be tough if you spoke Japanese.
 It bears no resemblance to the Romance or Germanic languages.
 As a result, the sound and appearance are drastically different.
-If your native language is similar to English, you may find it easier to learn it.
+If your native language is similar to English, you may find it easier to learn.

 What does pineapple, for example, have to do with the words “pine” and “apple”?